-Enter HT = 0.0 if sighting the point directly (enter the target height if using a prism on a pole).
+Enter HT = 0.0.
 Press REC/ENT.
 The cursor will move to the CD line.
 Leave the CD line blank and press REC/ENT to return to the Input PT1 screen.

-- 4. The known point used as PT1 must now be sighted and measured.
-Sight the point and press MSR2 (MSR1 if the known point is a prism) and then press REC/ENT after the instrument has completed the distance measurement. - 5.
+- The known point used as PT1 must now be sighted and measured.
+Sight the point and press MSR2 or MSR1 and then press REC/ENT after the instrument has completed the distance measurement. - 5.
 Select option "1.By Coord" by pressing the 1 key. - 6.
 Input the point number of the known point to be used for PT2.
 If the point has already been recorded in the current Job, the coordinates will be shown after REC/ENT is pressed.
-Otherwise, input the point number, press REC/ENT, enter the known point coordinates, and press REC/ENT after each entry. - Enter the target height (HT = 0.0 if sighting a point directly).
-Press REC/ENT. - Sight the point and press MSR2 (MSR1 if the point is a prism) and then press REC/ENT after the instrument has completed the distance measurement. - The new location of the total station on the existing grid is now shown in the display screen.
+Otherwise, input the point number, press REC/ENT, enter the known point coordinates, and press REC/ENT after each entry. - 7.
+Enter HT = 0.0 Press REC/ENT. - Sight the point and press MSR2 or MSR1 and then press REC/ENT after the instrument has completed the distance measurement. - The new location of the total station on the existing grid is now shown in the display screen.
 Press REC/ENT to record these coordinates. - 10.
 A default number for this station is displayed.
 Delete that number and enter a new station number for this point (2000 for example) and press REC/ENT.
 We are using the center of the total station as the position of the point, so HI = 0.00 and press REC/ENT.
 Leave the CD line blank and press REC/ENT.
 The cursor moves to the BS line, which displays the point number of the point used for PT1.
 Accept this by pressing REC/ENT. - 11.
-The total station is now oriented on the original coordinate grid.
+The total station is now oriented on the original coordinate grid. - 12.
+If it becomes desired to verify if the total station has moved, repeat steps 2 through 10 without moving the total station.
+Use a new station number for this point (2001 for example), as the coordinates for point 2000 are already set.